-Option 5 Manage future housing through a development management policy. + + + + + + + + + + + + same level of certainty as the other options as it will be more reactionary Criteria would need to be included within the policy to safeguard against effects on any SEA objectives.
+Option 5 Manage future housing through a development management policy. + + + + + + + + + + + + Criteria based policy does not give the same level of certainty as the other options as it will be more reactionary than proactive in terms of growth proposals.
+However, provided criteria is added to the policy to safeguard or mitigate against any harm, the option will have a positive effect on the baseline.
+Criteria would need to be included within the policy to safeguard against effects on any SEA objectives.
 This option would meet the Core Strategy requirements in terms of the SEA.
 Policy SS1 Protecting sensitive landscapes. ++ ++ ++ + X + + X X X ++ + Overall the policy is compatible and has a positive impact on the baseline data.
 None.
 This policy does meet the Core Strategy's requirements for the purposes of the SEA.
-Policy SS2 New development and protection of green gaps. ++ ++ ++ х х X Х х Х х ++ ++ Overall the policy is compatible and has a positive impact on the relevant baseline data.
+Policy SS2 New development and protection of green gaps. ++ ++ ++ х х х х х X X ++ ++ Overall the policy is compatible and has a positive impact on the relevant baseline data.
 None.
 This policy does meet the Core Strategy's requirements for the purposes of the SEA.
-Policy SS3 Landscape design principles. ++ ++ ++ Х Х Х + + Х + + + Overall the policy is compatible and has a positive impact on the relevant baseline data, as it sets the landscape deign criteria requirements for development proposals.
+Policy SS3 Landscape design principles. ++ ++ ++ Х X Х + + Х + + + Overall the policy is compatible and has a positive impact on the relevant baseline data, as it sets the landscape deign criteria requirements for development proposals.
 None.
 This policy does meet the Core Strategy's requirements for the purposes of the SEA.
 Policy SS4 Building design principles. + + + + + + + + + + + + This policy is compatible with the baseline, as it would not lead to development itself but contains criteria to guide the general design aspects of proposals.
 None.
 This policy does not go beyond that within the Core Strategy in terms of the SEA.
 Policy SS5 Managing new business development in former agricultural buildings. + + + + + + + + + + + + Overall this policy meets the SEA baseline objectives as it will only lead to alternate uses within existing buildings and criteria have been attached to reduce any negative impacts on highways, landscape, biodiversity, heritage and resources.
 None.
 This policy does not go beyond that within the Core Strategy in terms of the SEA.
-Policy SS6 Criteria for new housing sites. + + + Х Х Х Х Х х Х Х X This policy is compatible with the relevant SEA objective and will ensure an appropriate range and mix of housing in line with Policy H3 of the Core Strategy.
+Policy SS6 Criteria for new housing sites. + + + Х Х Х Х Х X Х Х Х This policy is compatible with the relevant SEA objective and will ensure an appropriate range and mix of housing in line with Policy H3 of the Core Strategy.
 None.
 This policy does not go beyond that within the Core Strategy in terms of the SEA.

-to travel to other areas for facilities, thus reducing the impact of climate change.
-Policy SS7 Community facilities and infrastructure. x ++ ++ + ++ ++ X X X X + ++ a positive impact on the baseline data, as it will encourage the continuing use of existing facilities thus contributing to the village character and heritage environment.
-It will also reduce the need to travel to other areas for facilities, thus This policy does meet the Core Strategy's requirements for the purposes of the SEA. -- -- --- ---- -- ---- --- ---- ---- --- --- --- --- --- -- -- ---- -- -- ---
+Policy SS7 Community facilities and infrastructure.
+X ++ ++ + ++ ++ x х X x + ++ Overall the policy is compatible and has a positive impact on the baseline data, as it will encourage the continuing use of existing facilities thus contributing to the village character and heritage environment.
+It will also reduce the need to travel to other areas for facilities, thus reducing the impact of climate change.
+None.
+This policy does meet the Core Strategy's requirements for the purposes of the SEA. -- --- ---- -- ---- --- ---- ---- --- --- --- --- --- -- -- ---- -- ------- ---